tobias/splice/README.md

 ### <a name="removals"></a> Removals

-Each tuple represents the addition/creation of a single attribute/value entry within the multimap entity identified by its `eid`.  e.g. here is a tuple representing the `[:name "Jane"]` entry in entity `:e3` that was included in write `:w4` with a unique identifier within that write of `8`:
+Each tuple represents either the addition or removal of a single attribute/value entry within the multimap entity identified by its `eid`.  e.g. here is a tuple representing the `[:name "Jane"]` entry in entity `:e3` that was included in write `:w4`:

-`[:e3 :name "Jane" :w4 8]`
+`[:e3 :name "Jane" :w4]`

-Removals of those entries are also represented by tuples.
-If someone were to want to remove that entry from `:e3`, they would need to write out a tuple with:

-* The same `eid` and `attribute` components as the entry to be removed
-* a `value` of `nil`
-* a `remove-write` component equal to the `write` component of the entry to be removed
-* a `remove-tid` component equal to the `tid` component of the entry to be removed

-This tuple satisfies these constraints; when its write is applied to a Splice store that contains the "Jane" entry, that entry will be removed (it happens to have been a part of write `:w90` with a `tid` of `3`):
+To remove that entry from `:e3`, another tuple would need to be written that identifies the same `eid`, `attribute`, and `value`, but has a `remove-write` component equal to the `write` component of the entry to be removed.
+This tuple satisfies these constraints; when its write is applied to a Splice store that contains the "Jane" entry, that entry will be removed (it happens to have been a part of write `:w90`):

-`[:e3 :name nil :w90 3 :w4 8]`
+`[:e3 :name nil :w90 :w4]`

 Note that the same entry may have been added by multiple writes (typically corresponding to concurrent activity by multiple actors affecting disparate Splice databases that were actively or later replicated), e.g.:

 ```
-[:e3 :name "Jane" :w4 8]
+[:e3 :name "Jane" :w4]
-[:e3 :name "Jane" :w16 1]
+[:e3 :name "Jane" :w16]
-[:e3 :name "Jane" :w82 103]
+[:e3 :name "Jane" :w82]
 ```

 In order to logically remove a given entry, one must remove all known tuples